sarahbarron/Stream-3-Project/README.md

 ##### This project is based on a Beauty Salon.

-## the needs this project fulfils
+## The needs this project fulfils
 - This project is a business website.
 It is built for a client running a beauty salon.
 The website is needed for e-commerce to sell beauty products, advertising and providing all the necessary information about the beauty salon.
 It provides details about treatments and prices, news and special offers, contact and location.

 ## What my project does
 - Anyone who visits this website can view
     - The landing page which has information about
-        - treatments being offered there is a link from the treatments section and the navigation bar to the treatments and prices page.
+        - A synopsis of the treatments being offered at the salon.
-        - Tomitago - the product that is being sold in the project
+        - Tomitago - the product that is being sold in the project.
         - News and Special Offers synopsis - this shows the first few lines of the current news and specials that have been choosen to be viewed on the landing page.
         - Contact details - Name, address, telephone, email, a link to facebook, a contact form and location on google maps.
 This can be linked to from the navigation bar and at the bottom of the treatments page.
     - The treatments page which can be accessed from the navigation bar and the landing page.
 This shows a list of all treatments being offered and the prices.
     - The Shop - there is a link to this page from the navigation bar and landing page.
 This shows all products being sold online.
 From this page all users can:
-        - You can add products to the cart.
+        - Add products to the cart.
         - View reviews about a product.
     - News and Special Offers - this is a blog page that can be accessed from the navigation bar or the landing page.
 It shows a synopsis of all news and special offers .
 From this page all users  can click on the read more button to bring them to a page to view the full post.

 - Anyone who visits the page has the option to
     - login or
     - Register
 The login and register pages can be accessed from the navigaion bar
     - search for a product
 The search input area is in the footer

 - Logged in users have some extra features they can access
     - On the shop page they can write a review about any product.